handskadi/alx-higher_level_programming/0x02-python-import_modules/README.md

 The purpose of this project is to provide hands-on practice with modules and the import function in Python.
 Each task focuses on a specific topic related to module usage and explores different functionalities.
 The project also introduces passing arguments and defining options for scripts using args options.

 These tasks were completed by Mohamed KADI, a software engineering student at ALX Cohort-13.
+* The commit file is a bash script that will "chmod" all files.

 ## Usage